yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 I mean, yes, it's true.
 But I'd say it's really not *that* obvious.

 In fact, this result is something I used to try to memorize before my first machine learning interviews.
 You know, in case this came up in the discussion.
-I think it was mentionned in the slides on linear regressions in a course I took at university.
-But at the time, I did not fully understand where this result came from, partly because I was not well-versed in matrix calculus.
+I think it was mentionned in the slides on linear regressions in a course I took at university, but at the time, I did not fully understand where this result came from — partly because I was not well-versed in matrix calculus.

 This article is thus meant to be a gentle introduction to vector/matrix calculus for past [Yannick][yannick].
 Or, more generally, for people who never took a formal math class in multivariate calculus, and who, when first confronted with the idea of taking the derivative of something with respect to a matrix, reacted with: